rdkcentral/ThunderNanoServices/Cobalt/doc/CobaltPlugin.md

 <a name="head.Scope"></a>
 ## Scope

-This document describes purpose and functionality of the Spark plugin.
+This document describes purpose and functionality of the Cobalt plugin.
 It includes detailed specification of its configuration, properties provided and notifications sent.

 <a name="head.Case_Sensitivity"></a>
 ## Case Sensitivity